ctb/titus-blog/src/2015-small-batch.rst

-  trouble figuring out how to pitch this, which is one reason why the 3rd week in 2014 failed, and why I worked extra hard this year to bring in students; people weren't willing to put in a week on the hope that it would be interesting.
+  trouble figuring out how to pitch this, which is one reason why the 3rd week in 2014 failed, and why I worked extra hard this year to bring in students; people weren't willing to put in a week on the vague hope that it would be interesting: they wanted specifics.
 If and when we do this again, though, the pitch is easy: "Come learn the cutting edge of bioinformatics practice."

 * Everyone was a great teacher - energetic, engaged, passionate.
 That's actually kind of rare in workshops :).